(NOTE REGARDING THIS SAMPLE FILE: Some of the hyper-links in this file

 by the same foxes who were supposed to be guarding the hen house

-while the bubble grew to grotesque proportions.
+while the bubble inflated to grotesque proportions.

-BUSINESS ASSETS--In Wall Street Raider, the operating
+BUSINESS ASSETS--In Wall $treet Raider, the operating

-include cash, bonds, stocks of other companies or, in the case of
+would include working capital, cash, T-bills, bonds, stocks of other

-a bank, its loan portfolio.
-These are all "intangible" assets.)
+rate swaps, or, in the case of a bank, its loan portfolio.
+These are

 BUYBACK--A transaction, such as an LBO ("leveraged